 Mr Parle has been employed in the Irish Health Service Environmental Health Service since 1980, including as a Principal Environmental Health Officer since 1993.
 He was awarded Master of Science Degree in Environmental Health Risk Management (Dublin Institute of Technology, 2001).
 Dissertation subject was Risk Management of Drinking Water Fluoridation Systems in the South-East of Ireland.

 He was a member of the previous Irish Expert Body on Fluorides and Health (2004-2017), is a member of the HSE tender assessment groups for supply of hydrofluosilicic acid for the State, and is a member of the Health Service Executive national steering group on fluoridation.
-He has been a member of the HSE National Drinking Water Group since 2008 and has been chairing the group since December 2015.
+He has been a member of the HSE National Drinking Water Group since 2008 (he chaired it from December 2015 to December 2019).
 He has been a member of the Food Safety Authority of Ireland Scientific Committee for over 10 years.
 Mr Parle’s area of expertise is Environmental Health Risk Management.

 Dr Patrick Quinn is Principal Dental Surgeon for Co Kerry.
 His clinical career has focused predominantly on the area of special care dentistry.
 He has degrees in Dentistry and Law and a Masters Degree in Dental Public Health from University College Cork.

 He is currently undertaking a Masters Degree in Law, specialising in Healthcare Ethics and Law at the Centre for Social Ethics and Policy, University of Manchester.
 He is a former President of the Public Dental Surgeons Group of the Irish Dental Association and the Irish Society of Dentistry for Children.
 He is the current President of the Irish Society for Disability and Oral Health.
 He has a particular interest in public health law and ethics.